okta/okta.github.io/_source/_posts/2019-05-13-angular-8-spring-boot-2.md

 {% img blog/spring-boot-2-angular-8/ivy-renderer-slide.jpg alt:"Ivy Renderer" width:"600" %}{: .center-image }

-_Both of the above slides are from the [Day 1 Keynote at ng-conf 2019](https://docs.google.com/presentation/d/19yTRqHT1v4SQz5kXCL6OrIWvH9M20029s_ri5Eil03Y/edit?usp=sharing)._
+_Both of the above slides are from the [Day 1 Keynote at ng-conf 2019](https://docs.google.com/presentation/d/19yTRqHT1v4SQz5kXCL6OrIWvH9M20029s_ri5Eil03Y/edit?usp=sharing).
+You can [watch the keynote on YouTube](https://www.youtube.com/watch?v=O0xx5SvjmnU)._

+## What's New in Spring Boot 2.2?

 Spring Boot, feeling some heat from quick-starting frameworks like Micronaut and Quarkus, has made many performance improvements as well.
 JMX is now disabled by default, Hibernate's entity scanning is disabled, and lazy initialization of beans is on by default.
 In addition, startup time and memory usage have been reduced by making use of `proxyBeanMethods=false` in Spring Boot's `@Configuration` classes.
 See [Spring Boot 2.2 Release Notes](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.2-Release-Notes) for more information.